News

 Study shows athletes with better jumping ability generate faster golf club head speed

-Researchers from the University of Kansas partnered with Oklahoma State University's golf program to measure jumping ability and its correllation with golf club head speed, finding athletes with better jumping ability were able to generate more speed on their swings.
+Researchers from the University of Kansas partnered with Oklahoma State University's golf program to measure jumping ability and its correlation with golf club head speed, finding athletes with better jumping ability were able to generate more speed on their swings.

 Wed, 01/14/2026